tlvb/blockimg/README.md

     ./blockimg [parameters] file
-    	-b -g -a -m determines if the output is going to be in monochrome, gray, ansi escape or mirc escape colors -i          invert gray pixels (though not hue), suitable for dark on bright text media, probably works best with -b or -g -s W H      determines the max dimensions (cols and rows) of the output, if not specified, info from tput(1) is used -p W H      determines the character aspect ratio, since pixels
+    	-b -g -a -m determines if the output is going to be in monochrome, gray, ansi escape or mirc escape colors -i          invert gray level of pixels (though not hue), suitable for dark on bright text media, probably works best with -b or -g -s W H      determines the max dimensions (cols and rows) of the output, if not specified, info from tput(1) is used -p W H      determines the character aspect ratio, since pixels